 Become a Better Online Student

 There's no denying the effects of the COVID-19 pandemic have turned the world upside-down, but EFSC has your back.
-The information, tips and resources on this page are designed to ease your transition when face-to-face classes move to learning in an online format.
+The information, tips and resources on this page are designed to ease your transition when you choose to take an online class or face-to-face classes move to an online format.
 For the latest COVID-19 updates, view our Response Plan and Student FAQs, and remember: we've got you!

 5 Tips for Getting Started

 - Create Your Workspace: The key to successful online learning is to work in a location with minimal distractions.
 Some find it helpful to create a space dedicated solely to doing classwork.
 Verify that you have access to all the equipment you'll need (a computer or laptop, mobile device, Internet connection, web cam, etc.).
 Double check that you have all the required programs and/or applications.
 Is everything up-to-date and in proper working order?

 - Get Organized: It's easy to let time slip away from you when you're learning remotely.
 You stream one episode of your favorite show, and before you know it, you've watched five episodes and only have an hour left to finish an assignment.
 Creating and sticking to a schedule will help prevent that from happening!
 Treat your online classes just like face-to-face classes by dedicating the same amount of virtual time to them that you would have spent in-person.
 Not so confident in your time management skills?
 Not to worry — the Career Center can help.